nikea1/symmetrical_encryption/README.md

 ### Prerequisites

 At minimum you need a terminal to run the program.

-MacOS comes with a Unix terminal
+MacOS comes with a Unix terminal.

 For Windows users download Cygwin a unix like terminal from cygwin.org or your terminal of choice.
 You can also download CodeBlocks IDE to run the program.